lbt/git-pkg/README.rst

  git clone git://github.com/fenrus75/powertop.git

  git checkout -f v2.1.1
- gp_setup --manual --ver=2.1.1-1
+ git pkg --manual --ver=2.1.1-1

-At this point you are in the packaging branch.
-Providing a --rel lets gp_setup do some tagging for us.
+At this point you have the packaging in rpm/ ... so:

+ cd rpm/

 Edit yaml/spec/changes and create some packaging (we'll cheat and use philippe's)::